 - for any business losses, loss of revenue, income, profits or anticipated savings, loss of contracts or business relationships, loss of reputation or goodwill, or loss or corruption of information or data

-- companies we work with, like merchants for e-commerce, have their own sets of conditions for use and privacy policies when using their online platforms
+- companies we work with have their own sets of conditions for use and privacy policies when using their online platforms

 If a provision of these terms and conditions is determined by any court or other competent authority to be unlawful and/or unenforceable, the other provisions will continue in effect.
 If any unlawful and/or unenforceable provision would be lawful or enforceable if part of it were deleted, that part will be deemed to be deleted, and the rest of the provision will continue in effect.